istio/istio/DEV-GUIDE.md

 export PATH=$PATH:$GOPATH/bin
 export ISTIO=$GOPATH/src/istio.io # eg. ~/go/src/istio.io

-# Please change HUB and TAG to a desired HUB and TAG for custom docker
+# Please change HUB to the desired HUB for custom docker container
-# container builds.
+# builds.
-export HUB="gcr.io/yourid"
+export HUB="docker.io/$USER"

+# The Istio Docker build system will build images with a tag composed of
+# $USER and timestamp.
+The codebase doesn't consistently use the same timestamp
+# tag.
+To simplify development the development process when later using
+# updateVersion.sh you may find it helpful to set TAG to something consistent
+# such as $USER.
-export TAG=`whoami`
+export TAG=$USER

 # If your github username is not the same as your local user name (saved in the
 # shell variable $USER), then replace "$USER" below with your github username